Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-greenbeats/TASKS.md

-### Job posting for Operators: ENGINE AND OTHER MACHINE OPERATORS
+### Job posting for Operators:
-Occupation SOC (label and code): 51-2031.00
+Occupation: ONEC SOC and title : 51-2031.00 engine and other machine operators
-Industry (NAICS title and code): 335311 - Power, Distribution, and Specialty Transformer Manufacturing.
+Industry: 335311 - Power, Distribution, and Specialty Transformer Manufacturing.

 List of tasks:
-Read and interpret assembly blueprints or specifications manuals, and plan assembly or building operations.
+- Read and interpret assembly blueprints or specifications manuals, and plan assembly or building operations.
-Inspect, operate, and test completed products to verify functioning, machine capabilities, or conformance to customer specifications
+- Inspect, operate, and test completed products to verify functioning, machine capabilities, or conformance to customer specifications
-Position or align components for assembly, manually or using hoists Set and verify parts clearances
+- Position or align components for assembly, manually or using hoists
+- Set and verify parts clearances

 List of skills:
-Operation Monitoring
+- Operation Monitoring
-Quality Control Analysis
+- Quality Control Analysis
-Reading Comprehension
+- Reading Comprehension
-Active Listening
+- Active Listening
-Critical Thinking
+- Critical Thinking

-Required credentials and years of experience:
-High school diploma or equivalent
-Post-secondary certificate
-Years of experience: 1 year
+Required credentials: High school diploma or equivalent.
+Post-secondary certificate Years of experience: 1 year

 Job type: Part-time
 Location: Pamplona
-Salary, benefits and perks: 38,100€/year
+Salary: 38,100€/year
+Benefits: transportation costs for commuying to and from work each day and medical insurance
+Perks: Gym membership and paid birthdays-off

-Job vacancies: 2
+Job openings: 2
+Predicted shortage: 5
 Automation risk: 82%
+Our company has decided to post 5 vacancies for operators since even if the forecasted shortage is of 5 workers, the automation risk is very high, meaning that the potential for automation to replace operators is very high.

 ***